 the UK, it's simply called The Open the world's

-first established golf championship tournament begun in 1860.
+first golf championship tournament which began in 1860.
 Today it is one of the hottest tickets in the world of sport.

 This year, as always, the British Open will feature top performances by golf pros who will gather to compete for the historic Claret

 Jug trophy and the Open's huge $1.5 million prize.

 2018 will mark the 147th edition of the British Open, which begins on Thursday, July 19 and ends with the final on Sunday, July 22, 2018 at the Carnoustie Golf Links in Angus, Scotland.
 It will be the eight time the Open has been played at Carnoustie, the legendary "toughest golf course in Britain" if not the world.

 2018 British Open US TV schedule all times US Eastern

 SATURDAY, JULY 21 Round 3

 The hotel will welcome top golfers at Carnoustie Links